ioccc-src/winner/1998/schweikh1/README.md

 files report an unsupported architecture and unsupported compiler (error, warning).
 However the defines are still found okay.

-For this alternative version you will need the command line tools which you can install like:
+For this alternate version you will need the command line tools which you can install like:

 ```sh